hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * Methods to Convert to Stationary ts
   * I often use both Augumented Dickey-Fuller (ADF) and KPSS to check stationary, [see this example][3]
     * ADF checks differencing stationary, which based on the idea of differencing to transform the original ts
-      * `autolag='AIC'` instructs the function to choose a suitable number of lags for the test by maximizing AIC
+      * `autolag='AIC'` instructs the function to choose a suitable number of lags for the test by minimize AIC
+      * More negative value in ADF statistics represents closer to stationary singal
     * KPSS checks trending stationary
     * And I prefer to check Test Statistic and critical values instead of checking p-value only, since in this way we can get the confidence level of stationary
+    * We can also plot the mean, variance, if they are changing a lot, then the ts is not stationary, check [my rolling mean & variance example][15]
   * Differencing methods to convert to stationary
     * First-order differencing: take differences between successive realizations of the time series
       * `x_t - x_t-1`